-You can download an Excel spreadsheet of all 57 (with metrics that matter) by clicking the link below:
+You can download a free Excel spreadsheet of our list of ~100 restaurant stocks (with metrics that matter like dividend yields and payout ratios) by clicking the link below:

 Table of Contents

 We have ranked our top seven restaurant stocks, according to annual expected returns over the next five years.
 These restaurant stocks are ranked in order of expected returns, from lowest to highest.
 You can use the following links to instantly jump to any specific stock:

 - Cracker Barrel Old Country Store (CBRL)